MinhMPA/academic-cv/index.md

 ## Publications

 <!-- A list is also available [online](http://scholar.google.co.uk/citations?user=LTOTl0YAAAAJ) -->
-I have authored 10 publications (total citations: 143; h-index of 7).
+I have authored 10 publications (total citations: 143; h-index: 7).

 ### First, co-first, or second author (with equal or significant contributions)